Guide to Upper and Lower Sugarloaf Key

 You can also visit some interesting indoor sights in Key West.
 Readers might like to see the Hemingway Home and Museum, Ernest Hemingway's home in Key West.
 Get a taste of Washington, D.C., by visiting the Truman Little White House, where Harry S. Truman conducted presidential business.
 Other presidents have used the site as well.

-Schedule a Relaxing Getaway at Sugarloaf Key/Key West KOA Holiday
+Schedule a Relaxing Getaway at Sugarloaf Key/Key West KOA Resort

-Stay in the middle of the action with a relaxing getaway to Sugarloaf Key/Key West KOA Holiday.
-This KOA is located on Upper Sugarloaf Key and offers a central location for exploring Upper and Lower Sugarloaf Key along with the Keys to the north and south.
+Stay in the middle of the action with a relaxing getaway to Sugarloaf Key/Key West KOA Resort.
+This KOA is located on Upper Sugarloaf Key and offers a central location for exploring both Upper and Lower Sugarloaf Key along with the Keys to the north and south.

-We offer ways to stay for every kind of camper - from rustic tent sites to our new vacation rentals!
+There are many ways to stay for your vacation the the Keys - from rustic tent sites to the cozy onsite Sugarloaf Key Hotel!
 Our RV park is also one of the top destinations in the country, offering pull-thru and back-in sites right on the water.

-Book your stay at Sugarloaf Key/Key West KOA Holiday today!
+Book your stay at Sugarloaf Key/Key West KOA Resort today!